dtroelofsprins/molgenis-template-py/README.md

 - A testing framework with automatically generated coverage and junit reports
 - Pre-configured Sonar integration
 - Pre-configured Jenkins builds and GitHub integration
-- A release strategy that published to TestPyPi first and to PyPi when you're ready
+- A release strategy that publishes to TestPyPi first and to PyPi when you're ready
 - Detailed instructions for your developers on how to start
 - ... more!